KatsuragiCSL/katsuragicsl.github.io/content/blogs/Security/centrality-what-cvss-missed.md

 ---
-title: "Centrality: how we actually perceive the severity of a bug"
+title: "[Updated 20250301]Centrality: how we actually perceive the severity of a bug"
 subtitle: "...and the deficiency of the CVSS scoring and other such quantification systems"
 math: true
 tikz: true